BrownCSCI1430/glossary/COURSE_CONTENT.md

 ### Low-pass Filter

 A low-pass filter, when applied to an image, averages out the changes in pixel intensity, creating a **blurring** or **smoothing** effect.
+For each pixel, its value will be replaced with some average of its 8 immediate neighbors.

 ### High-pass Filter

 A high-pass filter, when applied to an image, emphasizes the details and contrasts between pixel intensities, creating a **sharpening** effect.
+If one pixel is brighter than its immediate neighbors, it gets boosted.

 ### Convolution